GoogleChrome/web.dev/src/site/content/en/reliable/broadcast-updates-guide/index.md

 In this guide we explored one particular case of Window to service worker communication:
 **"broadcast updates"**.
-The examples explored include listening to important service worker lifecycle events, and communicating the page about changes in content or cached data.
+The examples explored include listening to important service worker lifecycle events, and communicating to the page about changes in content or cached data.
 You can think of more interesting use cases where the service worker proactively communicates with the page, without receiving any message previously.